Arch

 Sometimes You Just Need to Reboot Your System

 If you ever have an issue with Arch Linux it could be due to a kernel issue.
-Due to Arch Linux’s rolling release nature, an update usually comes with a new kernel.
+Due to its rolling release nature.
+Most updates usually comes with a new kernel version.
 Due to the mismatch between what you are running and what Arch Linux is now looking for, various things can stop working.
-For me this specifically was the OS would not detect any new USB HDD I had just plugged into my computer.

 WretchedGhost's Arch Install Guide